frankframework/frank-manual/docs/source/horizonsInterfaces.rst

 =========================

-We continue our case here about the imaginary company New Horizons as introduced in the previous sThe following tables are relevant ection :ref:`newHorizons` .
+We continue our case here about the imaginary company New Horizons as introduced in the previous section :ref:`newHorizons` .
 We focus here on the exact requirements for processing an accepted booking, in particular the way it should be stored in a relational database.
 The relational database is for internal use by New Horizons and can be developed from scratch.

+.. highlight:: none

 The database we want to fill has the following tables: ::